Display Accessibility Tools

 About Our Research

-By focusing on convergent science, we provide the resources and the platform for groundbreaking collaborations.
-PRI faculty come from colleges, departments, programs, and institutions across MSU, including:
+By focusing on convergent science, PRI provides the resources and platform for groundbreaking collaborations.
+The PRI faculty come from colleges, departments, and institutions across MSU, including:

 C-SPIRIT

-The Center for Sustainable Plant Innovation and Resilience through International Teamwork, or C-SPIRIT, is a Global Center supported by the NSF and its partner agencies with the mission to discover bioactive compounds that enhance plant and soil health while engaging industry partners and stakeholders to co-develop technology, promote sustainability, and build public trust.
-C-SPIRIT establishes a collaborative framework across five countries–U.S., U.K., Canada, Japan, Republic of Korea–to pool resources, expertise, and technologies for solving agricultural challenges.
+C-SPIRIT, or the Center for Sustainable Plant Innovation and Resilience through International Teamwork, is an NSF Global Center with the mission to discover bioactive compounds that enhance plant and soil health while engaging industry partners and stakeholders to co-develop technology, promote sustainability, and build public trust.
+C-SPIRIT establishes a collaborative framework across five countries – the U.S., U.K., Canada, Japan, and Republic of Korea – to pool resources, expertise, and technologies for solving agricultural challenges.

 Plant Cell Atlas (PCA) is an NSF-funded grant to create a community resource that maps cellular and subcellular plant protein localization patterns, track the dynamic interactions between proteins, identify the molecular components of cellular substructures, discern complete states and transitions of specialized cell types, and integrate these disparate data points in order to generate testable models of cellular function.
 The PCA initiative includes plant science leaders from imaging, proteomics, genomics, nanotechnology, and data science from across the nation.